What Is an Analogy? | Definition & Examples

 2. Dickinson, "Because I Could not Stop for Death" (1863):

 Emily Dickinson's "Because I Could Not Stop for Death" uses an analogy that compares death to a gentleman driving a carriage headed toward Eternity.
+The analogy can be described as an extended metaphor:

 Because I could not stop for Death –